Have you ever inflicted animal cruelty while travelling? Your first instinct is probably to say “never”. You may even feel offended by the question.

 After all, you’re a good person.
 You love animals.
-But it’s that love and desire to interact with animals that can unintentionally hurt them, especially when traveling.
+But it’s that love and desire to interact with animals that can unintentionally hurt them, especially when travelling.

-1)Tiger Selfies – Or a Selfie With Any Type of Animal
+1)Animal Cruelty Act: Tiger Selfies – Or a Selfie With Any Type of Animal

 Imagine that you are walking alone in the dense jungle of India.
 You hear a branch snap.
 Then a low guttural growl.
 You freeze.
 The noise stops.
 You silently take a step forward.
 Your heart is pounding so hard you think it may jump out of your chest.
 The hair on your arms is standing straight up.
 That’s a natural reaction if you think you’re being stalked by a tiger.